tranarchy/gentoo-apple-silicon/README.md

 Run `steam-aarch64` to launch Steam

-Currently the `RootFS` for `FEX` is mounted via systemd files, I tried to manually mount them on an OpenRC install however it complained about `libc.so.6` missing, [someone else](https://github.com/chadmed/asahi-overlay/issues/138) experienced the same issue so right now it's probably best to use systemd if you are planning on using Steam.
+Currently the `RootFS` for `FEX` is mounted via systemd files, if you are using OpenRC you have to mount the `RootFS` manually and edit `limits.conf` click [here](https://github.com/chadmed/asahi-overlay/issues/155) for more info